DFEAGILEDEVOPS/cloud-platform-docs/CONTRIBUTING.rst

 Contributing Documentation
 ==========================

-If you would like to contribute to this documentation you an edit pages directly on github, else branch or fork and send us a pull request.
+If you would like to contribute to this documentation you can edit pages directly on github, else branch or fork and send us a pull request.

 The documentation on `Read The Docs <http://kalbir-dfe-demo.readthedocs.io/en/latest/>`_